Location and Placement Tips

 - Check the manufacture date on each unit periodically and replace them once they reach their expiration date.

 If you're looking for certain items for your home, The Home Depot delivers online orders when and where you need them.
+You can also rent tools if needed from The Home Depot Tool Rental.
 For a carbon monoxide detector installation, see our How To Install a Carbon Monoxide Detector project guide.

 Learn more about fire safety and the steps to take to protect yourself in case of a fire.